• Skip to main content

 Then I discovered the wonders of Traditional Diet and fermented foods!

-Something about the fermentation process seems to significantly reduce the gassiness of the raw cabbage at least to a point where I could consume it in small amounts without a problem for baby.
+There is a magical property to the fermentation process that seems to significantly reduce the gassiness of the raw cabbage, at least to a point where I could consume it in small amounts without a problem for baby.

 But I still missed my coleslaw!